 What is Hot Hand?

 The hot hand and gambler’s fallacy are two important behavioral biases in financial markets that affect investment decisions.
-Hot hand belief is also common in sports, especially in basketball, where it is believed that a player’s performance during a particular period is significantly better than expected, based on his or her streaks of successful shots.
+Hot hand belief is also common in sports, especially in basketball, where it is believed that when a player’s performance during a particular time period is significantly better based on his or her streaks of successful shots.
 The concept seems to affect the choice of players and the selection of the play.

 - Investment groups are less prone to the hot hand fallacy compared to individual investment decisions.

 The Hot Hand Theory Explained

 The hot hand fallacy theory was pioneered by Thomas Gilovich, Amos Tversky, and Robert Vallone in their famous “The Hot Hand in Basketball: On the Misperception of Random Sequences” (1985).
 The study, which investigated people’s intuitive conception of the belief in “hot hand” and “streak shooting,” drew from mathematical psychology, decision-making behaviors and heuristics, and cognitive psychology.